GliaLab/Begonia/README.md

 Active fraction values are given as % of the RoI that has activity.
 The baseline is 0, which means event detection is easier.
 An active pixel in a RoI can be part of a larger activity that the RoI only partially covers.
 Active fraction is also subject to the RoA algorithm thresholding, temporal and spatial smoothing, and finally RoA duration and sensitivity filtering.

-## Associating individual regions-of-activity with roi types
+## Associating individual regions-of-activity with RoI-types

 ![QA plot for RoIs](docs/screenshots/roa_to_roitype_match.png)

-*Illustration: RoA centers (marks) inside a Roi type.*
+*Illustration: RoA centers (marks) inside a RoI-type.*

-If you need to review RoAs that occur within specific roi types (e.g. a cellular compartment), you can use the ```make_roa_roitype_table``` function.
+If you need to review RoAs that occur within specific RoI-types (e.g. a cellular compartment), you can use the ```make_roa_roitype_table``` function.
 This function generates a table stored as a datalocation variable called ```roa_roitype_table``` that can be used to filter the RoA table.

-Note: included rois must have their *center* of activity inside one of the RoIs of the given type of count.
+Note: included RoIs must have their *center* of activity inside one of the RoIs of the given type of count.
 A RoA could occur in several places, if RoIs overlap.

 ```matlab
 import begonia.processing.rpa.make_roa_roitype_table